The Best ETFs to Buy Now

 Furthermore, the payment of a dividend encourages good behavior from management.
 It shows that they take their investors seriously and like to reward them.
 And a CEO who is on the hook to pay a dividend is a CEO less likely to blow the company's cash on vanity projects that destroy value.

-With all of that as an intro, investors seeking out the best ETFs to buy now will want to take a look at the Vanguard Dividend Appreciation ETF (VIG).
 VIG tracks the S&P U.S. Dividend Growers Index, which includes U.S. companies that have consistently increased their dividends every year for at least 10 consecutive years.
 The index excludes the top 25% highest-yielding eligible companies from the index in order to avoid "yield traps," or companies at risk of cutting their dividends.

-VIG is not one of Wall Street's best high-yield ETFs, with a dividend of not even 2%.
-But that's ok.
+VIG is not one of Wall Street's best high-yield ETFs, with a dividend yield of not even 2%.
+But that's OK.
 The dividend in this case is less about raw yield and more about quality.
 The dividend ETF is a who's who list of solid American blue chip stocks like Microsoft, Apple and Exxon Mobil (XOM).

 Vanguard U.S. Quality Factor ETF